 The “Welcome to Medicare” visit

 Medicare pays for one “Welcome to Medicare” preventive doctor visit.
 You must have this visit in the first year you enroll in Medicare Part B. If your doctor accepts assignment from Medicare, you pay nothing for this visit.
 But if your doctor performs tests or other services that aren’t covered under the preventive benefit, you might have a co-pay and the Part B deductible could apply.
 Be sure to ask if any recommended tests or procedures are covered.
-If they aren’t, you may want to ask how much you’ll have to pay before having anything done.
+If they aren’t, you might want to ask how much you’ll have to pay before having anything done.

 This visit is intended to help you stay as well as you can and look at ways you may be able to reduce your risk of serious health problems in the future.
 It includes questions about your past and current health, surgeries, medical problems, drinking, smoking, and risk factors for things like depression and diabetes.